JohnCoene/javascript-for-r/_book/1-01-intro-introduction.md

 #> 2              0
 ```

-Another great reason is that JavaScript can do things that R cannot, e.g.: run in the browser.
+Another great reason is that JavaScript can do things that R cannot, e.g., run in the browser.
 Therefore one cannot natively create interactive visualisations with R. [Plotly](https://plotly-r.com/) [@R-plotly] by Carson Sievert packages the [plotly JavaScript library](https://plot.ly/) to let one create interactive visualisations solely from R code.

 ```r